Kamilcuk/nomad-tools/README.md

 I decided I want to have advanced filtering, where given a job name and node name some tool automatically finds an allocation and task to copy from.

-Given a system job promtail running on all machines, `nomadtools task -j promtail -n host1 exec bash -l` will drop into a bash shell inside promtail job allocation running on host1.
+Given a system job promtail running on all machines, `nomad-tools task -j promtail -n host1 exec bash -l` will drop into a bash shell inside promtail job allocation running on host1.

 This tool can be used to get a shell to the chosen allocation.